-Richard R. Hammar is an attorney licensed to practice in the state of Missouri, and he holds his CPA certificate from the Missouri State Board of Accountancy.
+Richard R. Hammar is an attorney with inactive status through the Missouri Bar Association, and he holds his CPA certificate from the Missouri State Board of Accountancy.
 He is a graduate of Harvard Law School and attended Harvard Divinity School.

 Rich specializes in legal and tax issues for churches and clergy.
 He is senior editor of ChurchLawAndTax.com and the author of several books published by Church Law & Tax, including Pastor, Church & Law, Fifth Edition, the annual Church & Clergy Tax Guide, and Reducing the Risk, a child sexual abuse awareness training program.